 The process also impacts a state exchange’s bottom line.
 Most marketplaces charge insurers a percentage of insurance premiums billed in the marketplace to pay for their operations.
-By failing to collect payment upon enrollment, the odds of an enrollee not actually having an effectuated enrollment increase.
+By failing to collect payment upon enrollment, the odds of an enrollee failing to effectuate enrollment increases.
 Which decreases the revenue generated by the state exchange.

 Consolidated billing should be implemented within the enrollment platform so the platform presents the enrollee with payment options immediately after plan selection.
-The enrollee can make a binder payment and the billing provider can send that information to carrier.
-The process is easier for the enrollee and for the insurer.
+The enrollee can make a binder payment, and the billing provider can send that information to the carrier.
+The process is easier for the enrollee and the insurer.

 2. Better Customer Experience

 Consolidated billing also improves the customer experience.
 In addition to offering medical insurance plans, the state insurance exchanges also offer dental insurance plans.
 Consumers will also potentially receive two different bills – one for medical insurance and the other for dental insurance.

 Consolidated billing eliminates the need for the customer to make multiple payments to multiple carriers.
 Instead, they’ll receive one consolidated bill, access one payment portal to pay their bill, and the billing provider handles dividing the payment into separate disbursements for the carriers and any commissions to brokers as well as calculating subsidies.
 Again, the process is easier for the enrollee and also easier for the carrier because they no longer need to manage the billing and payment process.
 Adding more